slexisvn/query_engine/docs/04-execution/39-memory-and-spilling.md

 # 39. Memory budgets and spilling

-> After this chapter you will be able to make any operator in this engine spill on demand, verify that it still gives the right answer, and say precisely what "the right answer" does and does not include.
+> After this chapter you will be able to trigger supported spill paths, compare their results, and explain the limits of an operator's local memory estimate.

 ## The question